-During the house hunting process, you will undoubtedly encounter properties that check all the boxes but require a little tender, loving care.
+During the house hunting process, first-time homebuyers will undoubtedly encounter properties that check all the boxes but require a little tender, loving care.
 Sure, you can address small imperfections with cash and a little elbow grease, but larger problems may require more attention – and some might even be unfixable.

-So before you commit to a less-than-perfect place, familiarize yourself with these five homebuying deal breakers:
+So before a first-time homebuyer commits to a less-than-perfect place, familiarize yourself with these five homebuying deal breakers:

 1. Bad roofing